 Using the same trading strategy, the opportunities to trade were less and was a test of my patience.
 In time, I learned that not every day will produce a trade.
 The “instant gratification” of a few quick wins no longer existed.

-No longer was I picking up a few coins here and there.
+No longer was I picking up a few coins here and there like my old trading style.
 I began to work less for better results and was losing that casino mentality.

 I was better for it.